-The Principality of Liechtenstein, is a small German-speaking landlocked state of alpine Europe that borders with Switzerland to the west and Austria to the east.
+The Principality of Liechtenstein is a small German-speaking landlocked state of alpine Europe that borders Switzerland to the west and Austria to the east.

 It is an enclave that, along with Switzerland, is not part of the European Union, but is part of the Schengen Area.

-Its international relations are coordinated with Switzerland (state with whom it delegates its military defense).
+Its international relations are coordinated with Switzerland (the state with which it delegates its military defense).

 Liechtenstein is the fourth smallest country in Europe, after Vatican City, Monaco and San Marino.
-Its resident population is composed of about a third of foreigners, mainly Germans, Austrians, Swiss and Italians.
+A third of its resident population are foreigners; mainly Germans, Austrians, Swiss and Italians.

 Liechtenstein is a constitutional monarchy, headed by the prince, or Fürst.
 The sovereignty of the state is shared between the prince and the citizens, who choose a parliament.
 The parliament of Liechtenstein, the Landtag, is composed of 25 representatives chosen by the people.
 A five-member chamber is responsible for daily political affairs.

-The country has an economic union with Switzerland and uses the Swiss franc as national currency, although it had its own currency, the Liechtenstein franc.
+The country has an economic union with Switzerland and uses the Swiss franc as its national currency, although it has its own currency, the Liechtenstein franc.

-Liechtenstein is a member of the European Economic Area (an organization that acts as a bridge between the European Free Trade Association (EFTA) and the European Union) since May 1995.
+Liechtenstein has been a member of the European Economic Area (an organization that acts as a bridge between the European Free Trade Association (EFTA) and the European Union) since May 1995.

 Its economy, despite its small size and scarcity of natural resources, is highly industrialized, free-enterprise oriented and has the third highest per capita income in the world, after Qatar and Luxembourg.